ByBurton/StrongholdCrusaderAIV/README.md

 Changes made:

-Rat: Rat has 5 good things, and a healer.
+Rat: Rat has 5 statues, and a healer.